Joel Veitch: Commercial work

 In January 2007, Veitch reached a settlement with Coca-Cola after they used music and video very similar to 7 Seconds of Love's song "Ninja" on one of their adverts in Argentina without permission.

+Amateur Science

+Veitch led Project Space Planes which was an attempt by amateur scientists to break the flight record by a paper airplane.

 Awards

 Veitch has received three Webby Awards, a Webby People's Choice Award and a further Webby nomination for rathergood.com.

 His film Uncle Wormsley's Christmas was awarded Best Original Score at the Sapporo International Short Film Festival.
 Uncle Wormsley's Christmas was also nominated for Best Animated Film in the International Film Awards Berlin.